Black Bart (wrestler): World Wrestling Federation (1990–1991)

 On January 22, 1990, Black Bart made his debut for the World Wrestling Federation when he defeated Lee Peak in a dark match at a WWF Superstars of Wrestling taping in Miami, Florida.
 Four weeks later Bart made his first appearance on television, when he was defeated by Tito Santana on Prime Time Wrestling on February 19.
 For the remainder of the year he worked mostly as enhancement talent.
 Bart appeared in well over one hundred matches and was featured regularly on television.
 He did, however, score victories over enhancement talent such as Jim Powers (a five match winning streak in July), Paul Diamond, Mark Young, Jim Evans, and Pez Whatley, and even managed to get a shot at the WWF World Tag Team Titles to wrestle then-champions Demolition alongside Bart's partner for the match, Mark Ming, in a losing effort.

 Bart was the opponent for several wrestlers making their debuts in the WWF.
 On April 24, 1990, Bart was defeated by Dustin Rhodes at a dark match at a Wrestling Challenge taping in San Antonio, Texas.
 This was Dustin's debut.
 On the July 21 episode of WWF Superstars of Wrestling, Bart teamed with Tom Stone to face The Legion of Doom in their first match with the company.
 On July 24, 1990, he was defeated by Shane Douglas at a house show in Los Angeles, California.
 Following a series of matches in July against Jim Powers where Powers emerged victorious in every encounter, he entered a house show series in August with Pez Whatley.
 He then moved on a to another house show program – this time with the former Killer Bee Jim Brunzell.
 Brunzell would win all of these encounters.
 In October Bart would enter a house show series with Dustin Rhodes and again would come up winless.
 That winter he began a series of matches with Saba Simba and Shane Douglas, coming up winless in all of those encounters.

-On the January 19, 1991, edition of WWF Superstars of Wrestling, Bart went after the Tag-Team Championship again when he teamed with WT Jones in an unsuccessful challenge to The Hart Foundation.
-This would be his final WWF match, as he returned to WCCW shortly thereafter.
+On the January 19, 1991 edition of WWF Superstars of Wrestling, Bart teamed with WT Jones in an unsuccessful challenge to Tag Team Champions The Hart Foundation.
+This would be his final WWF match, as he returned to WCW shortly thereafter.